mahavedalla/mahavedalla/docs/questions/kamma/What are the classes of kamma 1d8e99d0911281bca506e75837f3c5a8.md

-# What are the classes of kamma?
+Question: What are the classes of kamma?
 Answer in Brief: -
  Category: Kamma
 Sutta References: AN 4.232